ConjureLabs/federal/README.md

 Federal takes the 'less is more' approach.
 In any file that uses Federal, you simply need to provide an intial store object, and an object of actions (e.g. `actions/index.js`).
 Then, you can `connect()` any component to the store, which will result in it receiving store `.props`, including `.props.dispatch` for each action method (e.g. `this.props.dispatch.setStatus('status')`).

+## Can I use this in Production?

+Of course!
+It's currently being used, in production, on [Conjure](https://conjure.sh).

 ## Setup

 ```bash